hudsonfoo/heroku-buildpack-nodejs-grunt-bower/README.md

-Heroku buildpack: Node.js with grunt support
+Heroku buildpack: Node.js with grunt and bower support
 ============================================

 Supported Grunt versions: 0.3 and 0.4.